theartofcomputerprogramming/meetup/README.md

   - *Program M (Find the maximum)* (pp.28-30)

 **3:00 - 3:10** Break<br>
+**3:10 - 4:00**
+  - Hands-on MMIX Visual Debugger
-**3:10 - 4:00** MMIX Visual Debugger, MMIX Simulator and Assembler, shoot the breeze<br>
+  - MMIX Simulator and Assembler
+  - Shoot the breeze<br>

 We begin to program the **MMIX** computer!

-We'll begin with learning instructions to branch and jump.
+We begin with instructions that let us directly use constants to set a register to any value.
+Then we learn instructions to branch and jump.
 These are the basis of essential programming control constructs like **if-else** conditions and **while** loops.
 This will allow us to finally study a complete program for an **MMIX** computer.

 Programs for **MMIX** are written in assembly language.
 An assembly language program is made up of a sequence of **MMIX** instructions plus directives for the assembly language processing program called the assembler.
 The output of the assembler is an object file that can actually run on the **MMIX**.

 The first program we'll study finds the maximum of some numbers.
-Its code is in *Fascicle 1, MMIX* but we will also look up the corresponding algorithm in *TAOCP Volume 1, Fundamental Algorithms*.
+Its code is in *Fascicle 1, MMIX* but the algorithm is in *TAOCP Volume 1, Fundamental Algorithms*.

-After the break, we'll step through the program in the MMIX Visual Debugger https://mmix.cs.hm.edu/mmixvd.
-We'll also learn to use the **MMIX** simulator `mmmix` and the **MMIX** assembler `mmixal` https://mmix.cs.hm.edu/src to work with **MMIX** programs on the commandline.
+After the break, we'll step through the program in the MMIX Visual Debugger (https://mmix.cs.hm.edu/mmixvd).
+We'll also learn to use the **MMIX** simulator `mmix` and the **MMIX** assembler `mmixal` (https://mmix.cs.hm.edu/src) to work with **MMIX** programs on the commandline.
+All these tools are free and open source.

 **Note on MMIX and MIX**